 Lessons are purchased in sets of ten and should be paid before the first lesson.
 Slots are filling up fast, so the earlier payment is received the more likely you are to get your preferred time slot.
 Once your email inquiry requesting information is received, a registration packet - including time slot requests, directions, lessons, and payment information will be emailed to you.

 Parents may watch the lesson by appointment only if child is not distracted.
 If child is distracted, please adhere to the recommendation of the swim instructor and stay to an 'out of eyeshot but within earshot' range specified by the instructor.
+Teachers need to bond with your child.
 The Water Whisperer cannot be responsible for anyone on the property except the student (and parent).
 Whenever possible, please make childcare arrangements for additional children so that you may give your entire attention to the student.
-Having your complete attention greatly develops your child’s swimming self-confidence.
+Having your complete, happy attention greatly develops your child’s swimming self-confidence.

 Make-ups are not available.
-Unfortunately, due to months of planning, The Water Whisperer is unable to accomodate rescheduling.
-The Water Whisperer is not able to refund any fees for missed lessons.
+Unfortunately, due to months of planning & limited slots, The Water Whisperer is unable to accommodate rescheduling.
+The Water Whisperer is not able to refund any missed lessons.
+However, if your child is very ill, we can reschedule without a fee with a doctor's note.

 Absolutely no food or sweet drinks at the pool.
 This is to avoid ant, bee, and roach infestation.